AbbVie Inc. (NYSE:ABBV) Shares Sold by Epoch Investment Partners Inc.

-Epoch Investment Partners Inc. trimmed its holdings in shares of AbbVie Inc. (NYSE:ABBV – Free Report) by 4.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,279,116 shares of the company’s stock after selling 61,107 shares during the period.
-AbbVie makes up about 1.0% of Epoch Investment Partners Inc.’s portfolio, making the stock its 19th biggest position.
-Epoch Investment Partners Inc. owned about 0.07% of AbbVie worth $172,335,000 as of its most recent SEC filing.
+Epoch Investment Partners Inc. trimmed its holdings in AbbVie Inc. (NYSE:ABBV – Free Report) by 4.6% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,279,116 shares of the company’s stock after selling 61,107 shares during the quarter.
+AbbVie makes up about 1.0% of Epoch Investment Partners Inc.’s holdings, making the stock its 19th biggest position.
+Epoch Investment Partners Inc. owned 0.07% of AbbVie worth $172,335,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also bought and sold shares of ABBV.
-Kalos Management Inc. acquired a new stake in AbbVie during the 1st quarter valued at approximately $26,000.
-Miller Wealth Advisors LLC lifted its stake in shares of AbbVie by 140.0% in the 2nd quarter.
-Miller Wealth Advisors LLC now owns 240 shares of the company’s stock valued at $32,000 after purchasing an additional 140 shares during the period.
-Sanctuary Wealth Management L.L.C. acquired a new position in shares of AbbVie in the 2nd quarter valued at $39,000.
-True Wealth Design LLC acquired a new position in shares of AbbVie in the 4th quarter valued at $39,000.
-Finally, PrairieView Partners LLC lifted its stake in shares of AbbVie by 346.7% in the 2nd quarter.
-PrairieView Partners LLC now owns 335 shares of the company’s stock valued at $45,000 after purchasing an additional 260 shares during the period.
-67.86% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors have also modified their holdings of the company.
+Retirement Income Solutions Inc purchased a new stake in shares of AbbVie during the 1st quarter worth $204,000.
+Ergoteles LLC boosted its position in shares of AbbVie by 17.8% during the 1st quarter.
+Ergoteles LLC now owns 5,605 shares of the company’s stock worth $909,000 after purchasing an additional 847 shares in the last quarter.
+First Western Trust Bank purchased a new stake in shares of AbbVie during the 1st quarter worth $1,150,000.
+Wsfs Capital Management LLC purchased a new stake in shares of AbbVie during the 1st quarter worth $562,000.
+Finally, Bridgewater Associates LP boosted its position in shares of AbbVie by 80.4% during the 1st quarter.
+Bridgewater Associates LP now owns 75,516 shares of the company’s stock worth $12,242,000 after purchasing an additional 33,661 shares in the last quarter.
+67.86% of the stock is owned by institutional investors and hedge funds.

 AbbVie Trading Up 0.1 %